FOREX-Dlr off vs yen, euro after rally; SNB floor steady

 * SNB maintains euro/Swiss floor at 1.20 francs (Updates U.S. trading, prices, adds quotes)

-NEW YORK, March 15 The dollar eased against the yen and the euro on Thursday, snapping a two-day climb, as investors looked for a new trigger to spark another rise after recent gains on higher U.S. Treasury yields.
+NEW YORK, March 15 The dollar eased against the yen and the euro on Thursday as investors looked for a new trigger to send it higher after recent gains on higher U.S. Treasury yields.

-The greenback had touched an 11-month high against the yen and a one-month peak against the euro, but with U.S. Treasury prices turning higher, yields were pressured.
-Fixed income security prices and yields move inversely.
+The greenback had touched an 11-month high against the yen and a one-month peak against the euro.

-A broadly positive dollar outlook in recent months has contrasted with other currencies, with the euro hampered by sovereign debt concerns, the yen by speculation the Bank of Japan may ease policy further and the Australian dollar by worries about Chinese growth.
+A broadly positive dollar outlook has contrasted with other currencies, with the euro hampered by sovereign debt concerns, the yen by speculation the Bank of Japan may ease policy further and the Australian dollar by worries about Chinese growth.

 The dollar and the euro fell versus the Swiss franc, however, after the Swiss National Bank maintained its 1.20 franc cap against the euro.

-The dollar was down 0.5 percent against the yen at 83.22 yen, having reached 84.17 in early trade, its highest since April 2011.
-Stiff resistance was seen at the 85 yen mark, although strategists said there was an increasing chance it could rise beyond last year's high of 85.54 yen, according to Reuters data.
+The dollar was down 0.3 percent against the yen to 83.35 yen, having reached 84.17 in earlier trade, its highest since April 2011.
+Stiff resistance was seen at the psychological 85 yen mark although strategists said there was an increasing chance it could rise beyond last year's high of 85.53 yen.

 "Euro/dollar has just taken a bit of a breather after coming down to the $1.30 area and is consolidating a little here ...
 Breaking below $1.30 will be a bit of a task but the momentum is there," said Ian Stannard, currency strategist at Morgan Stanley in London.